GoodSync Connect Manual

 LogPrefix = "gserver"

-Level of log details that goes to UNIX console, from 1 to 5.
+The level of log details that go to the UNIX console, from 1 to 5.

 MaxConnections = 512